Pranav10Pardhi/Sentiment-Analysis/README.md

-## Project: Social Media Sentiment Analysis
+# Project: Social Media Sentiment Analysis
+Social Media Sentiment Analysis using NLP and Machine Learning.
+We designed and implemented a complete sentiment analysis system on social media datasets using Python, NLP (NLTK, spaCy), Machine Learning (Logistic Regression, SVM), and Data Visualization (Matplotlib, Seaborn, Power BI).
+We built strong text preprocessing pipelines that included tokenization, stopword removal, and lemmatization.
+We also applied TF-IDF and Word2Vec embeddings for feature extraction.
+This work achieved high accuracy in classifying sentiments as positive, negative, or neutral.
+I generated interactive dashboards to track trends in public opinion.
-# 1. Objective
+## 1. Objective

 Analyze people’s opinions, emotions, and attitudes towards a brand, product, or event using social media data (Twitter, Reddit, YouTube comments, etc.).

-# 2. Problem Statement
+## 2. Problem Statement

 Companies receive tons of feedback through social media.
 Manual analysis is impossible at scale.
 This project aims to: